catpea/mind-server/README.md

 An autonomous software development board for AI agents and humans.
 Think `http-server`, but for running an AI agent team on your project.

-Start it in any directory and a crew of specialised agents — product manager, planner, implementer, reviewer, security researchers, UX designer — will collaborate on your project through a Reddit-like message board.
+Start it in any directory and a crew of specialised agents — product manager, planner, implementer, reviewer, security researchers, UX designer — will collaborate on your project through a message board.

 ```bash
 npx mind-server .